JPS: A Look At This 6.6% Yielding Preferred Share Fund (NYSE:JPS)

 Source: Nuveen

 Can JPS deliver market returns from here with less volatility?
 That was what we asked the last time and the answer was positive.
 Today, working against that possibility is a smaller starting discount to NAV for this fund.
 Working for that possibility is the fact that valuations in the general stock market are extremely stretched.
-Overall, we have a neutral outlook on the fund here as we are better ways to generate the yield this fund does, with what we consider lower risk plays.
+Overall, we have a neutral outlook on the fund.
+We have ways to generate the same yield this fund does, with what we consider to be lower risk plays.
 If the fund does trade at an attractive discount to NAV, we might change our position on it.

 If you enjoyed this article, please scroll up and click on the "Follow" button next to my name to not miss my future articles.
 If you did not like this article, please read it again, change your mind and then click on the "Follow" button next to my name to not miss my future articles.